Note Some products might not be available in your country or region.

 - Choose either Just remove my files or Fully clean the drive.

 The option to clean the drive is more secure but takes much longer.
 For example, if you’re recycling your Surface, you should clean the drive.
 If you’re keeping your Surface, you just need to remove your files.

 Surface restarts and displays the Surface logo while the reset process continues.
 This can take several minutes.

-If you can’t boot from your USB recovery drive or don’t see the Recover from a drive option, you may need to configure the boot order so the USB drive is the first option.
-For more info, see How do I use the BIOS/UEFI? and Using Surface UEFI on Surface Laptop, new Surface Pro, Surface Studio, Surface Book, and Surface Pro 4.
+If you can’t boot from your USB recovery drive or don’t see the Recover from a drive option, you may need to ensure that the boot-from-USB function in the Surface BIOS is enabled or configure the boot order so the USB drive is the first option.
+For more info, see Boot Surface from a USB device.